rerun-io/rerun/docs/content/reference/sdk-micro-batching.md

 The flushing is triggered by both time and space thresholds, whichever happens to trigger first.

+This is very similar to, and has many parallels with, the [compaction mechanism running on the datastore side](./store-compaction).

 You can configure these thresholds using the following environment variables:

 #### RERUN_FLUSH_TICK_SECS